Pickens High School Counseling Department

 PHS School Profile

-All seniors who plan on walking in the May 2023 graduation ceremony must purchase their cap & gown package through Jostens.
-It is highly encouraged that all orders be placed no later than November 18th, 2022.
-Cap & gown orders will be delivered to the seniors at PHS in March of 2023.
-Click HERE to access the link where you only purchase the "cap & gown" for $67.29 before taxes and fees.
+All seniors who plan on walking in the May graduation ceremony must purchase their cap & gown package through Jostens.
+It is highly encouraged that all orders be placed no later than when students leave from Christmas break in December.
+Cap & gown orders will be delivered to the seniors at PHS the last week in March before Spring break.
+Click HERE to access the link where you only purchase the "cap & gown" for $71.00 before taxes and fees.

-Click on the picture below to use the QR code or view the website address to place your order and view all packages offered by Jostens:
+Click on the picture below to use the QR code and/or view the website address to place your order and view all packages offered by Jostens:

 This Senior Information Packet (click on the link above) will assist you and your family with getting prepared to apply for college, scholarships, jobs, and creating professional relationships with your teachers and counselors.
 Access to this packet is available to everyone who can download a pdf file.

-Please click HERE to access an the pdf copy or HERE to access a Word copy (one you can type in) of the PHS Senior Information Sheet that you can type in or you can print it and write in it.
+Please click HERE to access a Word copy of the PHS Senior Information Sheet that you can type in or you can print it and write on it.
 Many use this document to help them build a resume.

-Please know that this document has replaced the previous "PHS Senior Profile" document that has been used in years past.
-Some scholarships may ask for you to complete a "senior profile."
+Please know that some scholarships may ask for you to complete a "senior profile."
 THIS "PHS SENIOR INFO" DOCUMENT CAN BE USED TO ASSIST YOU WITH SCHOLARSHIPS; however, please know that this document will not always suffice for a "senior profile" requested by some scholarship applications (an example of this is the Big Canoe Chapel Scholarship as they have their own senior profile document to be completed).

 Your school counselors are here to assist you as needed and wish you the best of luck this year!